tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	await _context.HttpContext.SignInAsync(new ClaimsPrincipal(identity));
 }
 ```
-Behind the scenes, ASP.Net is calling the `SignIn` method on the “Cookies” authentication module.
+Behind the scenes, ASP.Net is calling the `SignIn` method on the "Cookies" authentication module.
 The Cookies module will take the ClaimsPrincipal we just passed it and write it as a cookie on the outgoing Response (and then read it back in on subsequent Requests).
 This is how we'll know who the user is later.
 Which brings us to ValidateLoginAsync, which is called from our custom OnValidatePrincipal logic.

 [SampleCosmosCore2App/Membership/CosmosDBMembership.cs – ValidateLoginAsync][14]